tenzincode/tenzin.ca/source/_posts/programming-paradigms.md

 ## Paradigms

+All programming languages can be classified, based on their features, into some programming paradigm.
+Some of these paradigms are concerned with implications for the execution model of the language or whether the sequence of operations is defined by the execution model.
+Others with the way that code is organized, such as grouping code into units along with the state that is modified by the code.
+And yet others are concerned with the style of syntax and grammar.

 ### Imperative
-Focuses on how to execute, defines control flow as statements that change a program state.
+Imperative programming focuses on HOW to execute program logic and defines control flow as statements that change a program state.
 Main traits include direct assignments, common data structures, and global variables.
 Example: C, C++, Java, PHP, Python, Ruby.

 ```java
 int total = 0;